China says ex-Interpol chief focus of bribery probe back home

 “The investigation of Meng Hongwei fully shows there is no privilege and no exception in front of the law, and anyone who violates the law must be severely punished,” the ministry said.

-Officials “should never be allowed to negotiate terms and ‘prices’ with the Communist Party,” the ministry said.
+Officials should never be allowed to “negotiate terms or haggle” over positions within the party, the ministry said, referring to China’s ruling Communist Party.

 Under President Xi Jinping, China has been engaged in a sweeping crackdown on official corruption.